OCA/maintenance/maintenance_equipment_tags/readme/DESCRIPTION.rst

-Adds category tags to equipment
+Adds grouping tags to equipments